curious-containers/curious-containers.github.io/docs/red-beginners-guide.md

 ```

-Please note that `cc-core` and `cc-faice` are compatible if the first two numbers of their versions match, as described in the [versions documentation](red-versions.md).
+Please note that `cc-core` and `cc-faice` are compatible if the first two numbers of their versions match, as described in the [Versioning](versioning.md) documentation.

 ## CWL (ccagent)